gaearon/react-hot-loader/docs/Troubleshooting.md

 #### RHL is not working for Electon or Parcel

 `hot` function is not tested in these environments, yet.
 Please use `old school` AppContainer and setup HRM manually.

+#### RHL is not working with Webpack DLL

+React Hot Loader rely on a Babel transformation that register all exports in a global.
+That's why dependencies included in [Webpack DLL](https://webpack.js.org/plugins/dll-plugin/#dllplugin) will not work.